ghedlund/opgraph/README.md

 License
 -------

-Copyright (C) 2012-2021 Jason Gedge and Greg Hedlund.
+Copyright (C) 2012-2021 Greg Hedlund and Jason Gedge

-See LICENSE.txt for license details.
+See LICENSE.txt for details.